-Floyd Mayweather Goes Off on 50 Cent in Instagram Rant
+Floyd Mayweather, 50 Cent Trade Insults on Instagram, Reignite Beef

-Floyd Mayweather Goes Off on 50 Cent in Instagram RantJuly 21, 2018
+Floyd Mayweather, 50 Cent Trade Insults on Instagram, Reignite BeefJuly 21, 2018

 Boxing legend Floyd Mayweather Jr. and rapper 50 Cent have had their fair share of beef through the years (although not all of it has been real), and their up-and-down relationship received some more drama this weekend.